Since the 1940’s, the Canton Goodfellows have provided Christmas gifts to thousands of less fortunate children in Canton Township.

 Each year in September, applications are available to Canton families wanting to get assistance for their children at Christmas.
-Submitted forms are screened based on The Heating and Warmth Fund (THAW) family income guidelines, among other qualifications.
+Submitted forms are screened based on the current year’s Michigan Dept of Health & Human Services (MDHHS) Emergency Relief family income guidelines, among other qualifications.

 Children are sponsored by community members who purchase new clothing and toys for the child.
 Over the years, we’ve been fortunate to have many individuals and organizations sponsor several children.